curability4apish/Blocklists/README.md

 My favorite combination of blocklists for uBO and YogaDNS.

+If necessary, I recommend only to use highly false-positive blocklists and URL shorteners with uBO, because it let us cancel every false positive block.

 * RethinkDNS: https://1-7c7tqbaeabtqhsijamiseaim4cbaavbqucjeb2qaba.max.rethinkdns.com

 These blocklists include aggressive security blocklists, moderate ads, and telemetry blocklists.